barton-willis/gamma_product_simp/README.md

 (%i6)	gamma_product_simp(x*gamma(x)+gamma(x+3)/(x+2));
 (%o6)	(x^2+2*x)*gamma(x)
 ~~~
-Arguably, the last example (%o6) is a simplification of a sum, not a product of gamma functions.
-If `gamma_product_simp` is extended to
+The last example (%o6) is a simplification of a sum, not a product of gamma functions.
+Accordingly, maybe I will rename `gamma_product_simp` to `gamma_simp.`
-recognize other such simplifications of non-products, maybe I will renamed to `gamma_simp.`